Actindo-AG/Documentation/Webhooks/UserInterface/01_Webhooks.md

 ![Edit webhook](../../Assets/Screenshots/Webhooks/Webhooks/EditWebhook.png "[Edit webhook]")

 The view displays on the left side the fields, with which you can define a webhook.
-On the right side, important administrative data are displayed.
+On the right side, important administrative data is displayed.

 The following fields and functions are available: